yosefk/checkedthreads/README.md

     }
 }
 ```
-Not unlike ctx_for, ctx_invoke (logically) calls all the functions it's passed in parallel.
+Not unlike ctx_for, ctx_invoke calls all the functions it's passed in parallel.

 The different
 function calls scheduled by ctx_invoke, as well as the different iterations of ctx_for, **should never
 write to the same memory address** - that is, they should be completely independent.
-Once ctx_for/ctx_invoke
+Once ctx_for/invoke
 returns, all the memory updates done by all the iterations/function calls can be used by the caller of
 ctx_for/invoke.